 BS ISO 1496 (Series 1 Specification and Testing).

-A full comprehensive publication concerning container construction, testing and Rules for Certification of Cargo Containers
+A full comprehensive publication concerning container construction, testing and Rules for Certification of Cargo Containers is at

 Series 1 Containers Size Designation from BS ISO 668